russjeffery/DudaAPI-Slate/source/includes/_responsive.md

 ### Return

 You can expect a `200 OK` response along with the all the template data (in an array of objects) shown here.

+<aside class="notice">Only templates built by Duda will have a tablet or mobile screenshot returned in the API.
+Duda does not currently have a way to generate mobile & tablet preview screenshots automatically.</aside>

 ## Get template info